-• A two-stage, open-label, randomized Phase 3 clinical trial, PRESERVE-003 (NCT05671510), to evaluate the efficacy and safety of BNT316/ONC-392 (gotistobart) as monotherapy in metastatic NSCLC patients who have progressed on anti-PD-1/PD-L1 antibody-based therapy compared to standard-of-care chemotherapy (docetaxel) is ongoing.
-The trial initiation followed the FDA Fast Track designation granted in 2022 and is based on Phase 1/2 safety and efficacy data for the monotherapy in metastatic, immunotherapy-resistant NSCLC in patients that progressed under previous PD-(L)1-inhibitor treatment.
-The primary endpoint is OS.
-Secondary endpoints include ORR, PFS and safety.
-Approximately 600 patients are planned to be enrolled at clinical sites in the

-United States, China, Australia, South Korea, Türkiye, Canada, the UK, and the EU countries Germany, Spain, Italy, Belgium and the Netherlands.

-- A Phase 2 clinical trial (NCT05446298) evaluating BNT316/ONC-392 (gotistobart) therapy in combination with pembrolizumab in platinum-resistant ovarian cancer is ongoing.
-The clinical trial is evaluating two doses of BNT316/ONC-392 (gotistobart) in combination with a fixed dose of pembrolizumab in participants with ovarian cancer who are resistant to platinum-based chemotherapy.
+- In October 2024, we were informed by our partner OncoC4 that the FDA has placed a partial clinical hold on the two-stage, open-label, randomized Phase 3 trial PRESERVE-003 (NCT05671510).
+We and OncoC4 understand that the partial clinical hold is due to varying results between patient populations.
+The trial evaluates the efficacy and safety of the antibody candidate BNT316/ONC-392 as monotherapy in patients with metastatic NSCLC that progressed under previous PD-(L)1-inhibitor treatment.
+A recent assessment of the trial data by the independent data monitoring committee identified a possible variance in population results.
+Consequently, we and OncoC4 decided to proactively pause enrollment of new patients and informed the FDA of the possible variance for further alignment.
+While we and OncoC4 are assessing next steps for the ongoing trial with BNT316/ONC-392 in NSCLC, patients already enrolled in the trial will continue to receive treatment.
+The trials below evaluating BNT316/ONC-392 in other indications remain unaffected. - A Phase 2 clinical trial (PRESERVE-004; NCT05446298) is being conducted to evaluate BNT316/ONC-392 (gotistobart) therapy in combination with pembrolizumab in patients with platinum-resistant ovarian cancer, or PROC.
+The clinical trial is designed to evaluate multiple doses of BNT316/ONC-392 (gotistobart) in combination with a fixed dose of pembrolizumab in participants with ovarian cancer who are resistant to platinum-based chemotherapy.
 The primary endpoints are ORR and safety.
-Secondary endpoints include DOR, DCR, PFS and OS. - A Phase 2 clinical trial (NCT05682443) evaluating the safety and efficacy of BNT316/ONC-392 (gotistobart) in combination with lutetium Lu-177 vipivotide tetraxetan (Novartis's Pluvicto) in metastatic castration resistant prostate cancer patients who have disease progressed on androgen receptor pathway inhibition is recruiting.
-The trial is expected to enroll approximately 144 patients at clinical trial sites in the United States.
-The primary endpoint is PFS. - A first-in-human Phase 1/2 open-label dose escalation clinical trial (NCT04140526) evaluating BNT316/ONC-392 (gotistobart) as a single agent and in combination with pembrolizumab in patients with advanced or metastatic solid tumors is ongoing. - b) Targeted Cancer Antibodies & Antibody-Drug Conjugates
+Secondary endpoints include DOR, DCR, PFS and OS. - In September 2024, preliminary data from the Phase 2 (PRESERVE-004; NCT05446298) clinical trial evaluating BNT316/ONC-392 (gotistobart) in combination with pembrolizumab in patients with PROC were presented at ESMO.
+33 and 29 patients in 1 mg/kg and 2 mg/kg BNT316/ONC-392 (gotistobart) dose groups, respectively, were observed to have an unconfirmed ORR of 25% and 27.6%, respectively.
+Grade ≥3 TEAEs related to either drug were observed in 45.5% and 41.4% patients in the 1 mg/kg and 2 mg/kg groups, respectively.
+In summary, these data suggest encouraging preliminary clinical activity and a manageable tolerability profile with no new safety signals detected. - A Phase 2 clinical trial (PRESERVE-006; NCT05682443) is being conducted to evaluate the safety and efficacy of BNT316/ONC-392 (gotistobart) in combination with lutetium Lu-177 vipivotide tetraxetan in patients with metastatic castration-resistant prostate cancer, or mCRPC, who have disease progressed on androgen receptor pathway inhibition.
+The trial is expected to enroll approximately 144 patients at clinical trial sites in the U.S. The primary endpoint is PFS.

+A first-in-human Phase 1/2 open-label dose escalation clinical trial (PRESERVE-001; NCT04140526) is being conducted to evaluate BNT316/ONC-392 (gotistobart) as a single agent and in combination with pembrolizumab in patients with advanced or metastatic solid tumors.

+b) Targeted Cancer Antibodies & Antibody-Drug Conjugates